Human Resources

 4. Make everything easy to access

-When employees can easily access live sessions and training materials, they're more likely to stay engaged.
+When employees can easily access training materials and live sessions, they're more likely to stay engaged.
 Create a centralized location like a shared drive or online platform, including clear instructions and troubleshooting resources to help employees navigate any technical difficulties they may encounter.

 Pro tip: With Livestorm’s Handouts plugin, you can share downloadable PDFs, presentations, and images while your session is ongoing.